-For investors in the League of Arab countries, interest has traditionally focused on the car industry, but now agriculture is gaining a prominent place which, according to João Nabais, could be a very profitable sector for Portugal in the future.
+For investors in the League of Arab countries, the interest has traditionally focused on the car industry, but now agriculture is gaining a prominent place which.
+According to João Nabais, it can be a very profitable sector for Portugal in the future.

 “There has recently been a great deal of interest in the automotive industry and agriculture.
 This latter sector has gained importance because it is an area that has insufficiencies in many of these countries and they look to Portugal as the ideal place for agricultural production.”

-For the Japanese, there has been a growing interest in food activity in recent years, with one of the largest tomato processing units in the world, HIT, present in Portugal.
+For the Japanese investors, there has been a growing interest in food activity in recent years, with one of the largest tomato processing units in the world, HIT, present in Portugal.